Algae

 What causes a bloom?

-Why is blue-green algae a problem?
+Why are cyanobacteria a problem?

 When they occur in excess they can replace other species, creating an imbalance in the ecosystem and deprive other species of food.
 There are also many varieties and each one reacts differently to treatment.